Tour Length

 › More about the wildlife of Namibia 4How safe is Namibia for tourists?

 “Namibia is generally safe and politically stable.
 You’re unlikely to experience any problems in safari areas, such as parks, reserves and wilderness areas.
-Although most Namibian cities are considered safe and very few travelers run into trouble, you should be careful in larger cities, especially Windhoek, where petty crime is a growing problem.
-Road conditions are generally excellent along the main road network, although off-road conditions can prove difficult, from the deep sands of Namib-Naukluft and Khaudum National Parks to the axle-breaking rocks of Damaraland and Kaokoland.
-If self-driving in these areas, make sure you are prepared.
-The only risk of malaria is in the extreme north, along the border with Angola and in the Zambezi Region.”
+Most Namibian cities and towns are considered safe and very few travelers run into trouble.
+But you should be careful in larger cities, especially the capital Windhoek, where petty crime is a growing problem.
+Road conditions are generally excellent along the main road network.
+However, off-road conditions can be challenging, from the deep sands of Namib-Naukluft and Khaudum National Parks to the axle-breaking rocks of Damaraland and Kaokoland.
+If you are self-driving in these areas, make sure you are prepared.
+The only risk of malaria is in the north: along the border with Angola, in and around Etosha, and in the Zambezi Region.”

 5How do I select a reliable Namibian tour operator?

 “Your first stop when planning a Namibia holiday should be SafariBookings.com, where you can see the widest range of safari options in one place.
 The insights that you’ll get from expert reviews of the parks and from travelers’ experiences with operators offering Namibia tours could prove invaluable.
 Beyond that, talk at length to any company you are considering for your travel plans.
 No question should go unanswered.
 A visit to Namibia can be expensive and you want to be well informed about what you’re paying for.
-Safaris are a dream trip for so many, and avoiding a nasty surprise or preventable disappointment while on the adventure of a lifetime should be more than enough motivation to ask questions of the company you book with.
-Make sure that you spell out your expectations of your Namibia safari.
+Safaris are a dream trip for many, so be sure to ask questions of the company you book with to avoid any unpleasant surprises or preventable disappointments while on the adventure of a lifetime.
+Be clear about your expectations and the finer detail.
 Is it wildlife or the landscapes that you most want to see?
 What wildlife is on your bucket list?
 What’s your daily itinerary?
-How many hours can you expect to spend in the car each day?
+How many hours can you expect to spend each day in the car?
 If a company is unwilling or reluctant to answer these questions, you should look elsewhere.”

-“If you’re self-driving, as so many visitors to Namibia do, you’ll likely sleep in a tent: either on the ground or on the roof of the vehicle.
-Camping areas in Namibia are often crowded, especially in popular wildlife areas such as Etosha National Park, but they’re also fenced, unlike in neighboring Botswana.
-Most have facilities that include showers, toilets and sometimes even restaurants, kiosks and swimming pools.
-Elsewhere, Namibia has a full complement of lodges and hotels, usually on the fringes of wilderness areas.
-These span the complete range of costs and comfort levels.
-Inside the parks, reserves and remote areas, luxury lodges and tented camps, usually designed to blend into their surroundings, dominate.
-They often have just 8 to 10 tents, ensuring an exclusive experience at all times.
+“If you’re self-driving, as many visitors on Namibia vacations do, you’ll likely sleep in a tent: either on the ground or on the roof of the vehicle.
+Camping areas in Namibia are often crowded, especially in popular wildlife areas such as Etosha National Park, but they’re also fenced (unlike in neighboring Botswana).
+Most have facilities that include showers and toilets.
+Some even have restaurants, kiosks and swimming pools.
+Elsewhere, Namibia has a full range of lodges and hotels, usually on the fringes of wilderness areas.
+These span all cost and comfort levels.
+Inside the parks, reserves and remote areas, you’ll mostly find luxury lodges and tented camps designed to blend into their surroundings.
+They often have just 8 to 10 tents, ensuring an exclusive experience.
 Tents are large, with comfortable beds, writing desks, private bathrooms and private decks or terraces.
 The night noises of Africa and cooling evening breezes make the safari tent one of my favorite places to sleep anywhere on earth.”

 7What can I expect from a safari in Namibia?

-“If your Namibia tour is all about wildlife, expect a similar experience in Namibia as you would elsewhere in Africa.
-This means a pre-dawn wake-up call, safari drives in the very early morning and again in the late afternoon, and perhaps even a night drive.
-On these drives, you’ll be accompanied by a guide, a driver and sometimes a local tracker perched on a seat on the hood of the vehicle looking for animal spoor (marks or substances left behind as animals move through their environment).
-You can also expect a full breakfast after you return from the morning’s drive, plus lunch, afternoon tea and dinner, with plenty of relaxation time in between.
-If your visit is more about exploring wild landscapes, your focus may be different, but the daily rhythms (formed in part to avoid being out during the hottest times of the day) are likely to be similar.”
+“If your Namibia tour is all about wildlife, you can expect a similar experience in Namibia as you would elsewhere in Africa.
+This means a pre-dawn wake-up call, followed by game drives in the early morning and again in the late afternoon, and perhaps even a night drive.
+On these drives, you’ll be accompanied by a guide, a driver and sometimes a local tracker.
+The tracker will be perched on a seat on the hood of the vehicle looking for animal spoor (marks or substances left behind as animals move through their environment).
+You can also expect a full breakfast after the morning drive, along with lunch, afternoon tea and dinner, with plenty of relaxation time in between.
+If your visit is more about exploring wild landscapes, your focus may be different.
+But the daily rhythms (formed in part to avoid being out during the hottest times of the day) are likely to be similar.”

 8Namibia Safari Reviews